Login Menu

 Most travel insurance policies will include a cancellation or curtailment clause, which means you can claim for compensation if you have to cancel or cut short your holiday through no fault of your own.

-However, if you’ve taken out a very cheap travel insurance policy you could find that there might be a lot of prohibitive restrictions and limitations relating to when you will be compensated for cancellation or curtailment, so it’s vital that you check your policy documents when you first take out a policy.
+However, if you’ve taken out a very cheap insurance policy, you could find that there might be a lot of prohibitive restrictions and limitations relating to when you will be compensated for cancellation or curtailment, so it’s vital that you check your policy documents when you first take out a policy.

 When can I make a claim on my holiday cancellation insurance?